 Address: 300 Red Rock Crossing Rd, Sedona, AZ 86336, United States

-The Crescent Moon Ranch is a great place to stay when you are discovering the city of Sedona and its surroundings.
-The homestead on the ranch was first settled in by John Lee, a cattleman, but has changed hands several times.
+The Crescent Moon Ranch is a great place to stay when discovering the city of Sedona and its surroundings.
+The homestead on the ranch was first settled by John Lee, a cattleman, but has changed hands several times.

-The ranch offers both the home and campsites for visitors to stay in.
+The ranch offers both a home and campsites for visitors to stay in.
 There’s an availability grid that is used to show which campsites are free and the dates you can book.
-Green boxes indicate the sites that have been taken and are marked with “FF”, the available sites are indicated by Blue boxes and are marked with “A”.
+Green boxes indicate the sites taken and are marked with “FF”.
+The available sites are indicated by Blue boxes and are marked with “A”.